What is The Happy Farm – Lower Hamlet?

 We are inviting applications from those interested in learning about organic growing within a mindfulness setting.
 As the work can be hard we encourage applicants to be reliable, self motivating, punctual, and capable of living and working harmoniously with others.

 Experience is not essential.
 It is more important to us that applicants demonstrate a willingness and enthusiasm to learn, as well as an enthusiastic approach to the farm work.
 We ask that all applicants have attended at least one retreat in this tradition and because the work can be physically demanding we ask that only those in good physical condition apply.
-We recommend that all interns provide their own health insurance.
+We recommend that all volunteers provide their own health insurance.

 To make a formal application for next year please send us